ABuffEr/AdvCmd/README.md

 1. Clone this repository;
 2. Copy AdvCmd folder in a path without spaces on your drive, and open it;
 3. Run AdvCmd_shell_register.bat as administrator;
-4. Optionally, run also SetMatrixStyle.bat;
+4. Optionally, run also SetMatrixStyle.bat (note: prompt will be colored anyway, but less fine, see source comment);
 5. Open AdvCmd.exe properties and enable execution as administrator in Compatibility tab.